-Farm to school enriches the connection communities have with fresh, healthy food, as well as local food producers, by changing food purchasing and education practices at schools and early childhood education sites.
+Farm to school enriches the connection communities have with fresh, healthy food, as well as local food producers, by initiating changes in food purchasing and education practices at schools and early childhood education sites.
 Students gain access to healthy local foods and educational opportunities such as school gardens, cooking lessons, and farm field trips.